JJFernandes/pyAES/README.md

 # pyAES
-AES python implementation using a 128 bit block size
+AES python implementation using a 128 bit key size

 Encryption and Decryption are provided